desenvolvedorIcotrade/App.bot/blog/_posts/2017-05-26-the-latest-dependency-version-is-probably-the-most-secure.md

 ---
 layout: post
-title:  "The latest dependency version is probably the most secure"
+title:  "Ten years of Rubysec data analysed to find the most secure dependency strategy"
 date:   2017-05-26 11:31:11 +0100
 ---

 Want to keep your application as secure as possible?
-According to the last 10 years of Rubysec data, the most secure, actionable strategy is to keep your dependencies on the bleeding edge, even _before_ a vulnerability is disclosed.
+According to the last 10 years of Rubysec data, the most secure, actionable strategy is to keep your dependencies on the bleeding edge.

 ### Competing strategies